-Honourering the many workers that spent here working with their hands, the Amsterdam Halls focuses on craft and design shops, like Art Deco shop, where you can find original gifts from the 1920’s.
-The owner uses original fabrics for furniture that come straight from the roaring twenties and refurnishes furniture for hotels and cafés like Café Schiller and cinema Tuschinsky.
+Honoring the many workers that spent here working with their hands, the Amsterdam Halls focuses on craft and design shops, like Art Deco shop, where you can find original gifts from the 1920s.

 Grand &Johnson show off their interior design in their own shop.
 Recycle is a modern bike shop that specializes in restoring and selling old, classic bikes.
 They offer people with a psychiatric background find their way back into society by working in the shop.

 The Film Halls